 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy or Consulate of Lebanon for the most up-to-date visa information.
+Embassy or Consulate of Lebanon for up-to-date visa information.

 It's against Lebanese law to travel to Israel.
 If there is evidence that you've travelled to Israel, or intend to do so, you'll be refused entry to Lebanon, or deported.
 If you have travelled or intend to travel to Israel and you're a citizen of Lebanon and/or other Arab nations, or a dual national, you can be arrested and imprisoned in Lebanon.
 Any citizen can be held for questioning for up to several days and then deported.